 “It’s all medicine.
 We use the level of force that matches the level of need, which may mean exercise, diet, medication or surgery depending on the need of the patient.
 For example, if someone is suicidally depressed, a medication is more likely to stabilize them and save their life.
-Medications are overprescribed, but we should also know when to use them.”
+Medications are over prescribed, but we should also know when to use them.”

 Drs.
-LoGiudice and Bongiorno’s Philosphy:
+LoGiudice and Bongiorno’s Philosophy:

 “It’s the philosophy that we were taught at Bastyr: use the most natural methods to allow the body to heal itself and save higher force interventions, like drugs and surgery, for emergency situations where natural methods would not be effective in a timely way.
 It’s a pretty simple philosophy, but in the rush of trying to build a clinic, create an income, treat patients, and have time to enjoy life too, sometimes that can get lost.
 Trust the naturopathic philosophy.
 We see it work powerfully, every day.”

 The field of naturopathic medicine is growing quickly as more and more prospective medical students discover the benefits and rewards that come with a career as a naturopathic doctor.
-Two new states have been added in the last four months to the existing states who regulate naturopathic medicine!

 NDs are highly educated in all of the same biomedical sciences and clinical diagnostics as MDs, and naturopathic doctors are also required to pass rigorous professional board exams before they can be licensed.